LiuTxxx/LiuTxxx.github.io/content/en/posts/Consensus/CFT/Raft/index.en.md

 ##### Proof of Leader Completeness Property

+**Leader Completeness Property** states that if a log entry is committed in a given term, then that entry will be present in the logs of the leaders for all higher terms.

 Let's assume that the Leader Completeness Property does not hold, then prove a contradiction.

 Suppose the leader for term $T$ ($leader_T$) commits a log entry from its term, but that log entry is not stored by the leader of some future term.
 Consider the smallest term $U$ > $T$ whose leader ($leader_U$) does not store the entry.